 In 2002, The Arc US and AAMR described a pattern of continued segregation and under qualified personnel.
 They pointed to continuing funding shortfalls and assaults on the goals of IDEA as the cause.
 Arc US and AAMR described the issues as follows:

 The Individuals with Disabilities Education Act (IDEA) requires that students with disabilities be educated to the maximum extent possible with students without disabilities.
 Despite this law, many students within our constituency remain segregated in self-contained classrooms in separate schools, with limited or no opportunities to interact with non-disabled age peers.
 Segregation of students in schools perpetuates the alienation of these students.
 Many do not have access to the same academic and extracurricular activities and services provided to other students.
 Frequently, these students leave school unprepared for adult life in the community.

 Additionally, many schools lack sufficient and/or trained educators and support personnel to provide an appropriate education.
 Despite some gains, special education programs have never realized the promise of full funding, particularly by the federal government.
 Some communities still oppose special education and seek to limit educational opportunities for students in special education.
-Indeed the education of students with disabilities has been under assault on numerous fronts by the press, school officials and the public.
+Indeed the education of students with disabilities has been under assault on numerous fronts by the press, families, self-advocates and the public